 What is included?

-These evenings are tailored to the abilities and experience of the students where possible, and can be themed to the reason for their visit with sufficient notice (at least 1 month), whether it is for educational purposes, or just for fun.
+These evenings are tailored to the abilities and experience of the visiting group where possible, and can be themed to the reason for their visit with sufficient notice (at least 1 month).

 A group visit will include: